diofant/diofant/docs/tutorial/basic_operations.rst

 ==================

-Here we discuss some of the most basic operations needed for expression manipulation in SymPy.
+Here we discuss some of the most basic operations needed for expression manipulation in Diofant.
 Some more advanced operations will be discussed later in the :ref:`advanced expression manipulation <tutorial-manipulation>` section.

-    >>> from sympy import *
+    >>> from diofant import *
     >>> x, y, z = symbols("x y z")

 Substitution